-Finding 5th grade reading level books that not only appeal to but challenge our kids can be difficult.
+Finding books for 5th graders, and middle schoolers in general, that not only appeal to but challenge our kids can be difficult.

 We try to get them fired up about reading and keep their interest level up.
 Despite what they tell us, often, the problem isn’t that they don’t want to read it’s the books that miss the mark.